exasol/virtual-schemas/README.md

 Please contact the [Exasol Support Team](https://www.exasol.com/portal/display/EXA/Support+Dashboard) if you need help upgrading the language container.

+The runtime dependencies are specified for each dialect in their own repository.

 ## Deprecation Warning

 Please use the entry point